cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 network has encountered many zeros throughout its lifetime, it knows how to deal with them.
 And here they are semantically the same as anywhere else.

-Running it with the zero-padding I've got it to 99.5% validation accuracy (proof: `006 + 051 = 0057 (expected: 0057)`), which I will consider good enough for today.
+Running it with the zero-padding I've got it to 99.5% validation accuracy.
 Here's the updated plot, which is still not perfect but it proves that I was mostly correct with my hypothesis:

 ![Scatter plot of errors in problem space with zero-padding]({{ site.url }}/assets/images/math_figure_2.png)

 #### Reversing the order

-Another way that would help out is to reverse all numbers.
-Then each number always starts with the 1s, then 10s, etc. So let's simply reverse all input and output strings and see what happens.
+Another way that would help out is to reverse all number strings.
+Then each always starts with the 1s, then 10s, etc. So let's simply reverse all input and output strings and see what happens.